Construction Punch List: Example, Free Templates & Software

 Use this free Punch List Template for Excel to manage your projects better.

 They are used by project managers, general contractors, engineers and architects to track work that must be completed to comply with the terms of the contract.
-It is usually used at the end of the construction project for understandable reasons, though it can be helpful throughout the project.
+The general contractor on the project usually creates a punch list during a process known as the punch walk.

 Why Is It Called a Punch List?